Comparing APPS and SQ: A Comprehensive Investment Analysis

 While both APPS and SQ have their unique strengths, your choice between the two will ultimately depend on your investment strategy and goals.
 Both stocks demonstrate strong potential in an industry that's thriving and showing strong growth.

-The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating steady price growth.
-APPS’s price grows at a higher rate over the last 12 months as compared to S&P 500 index constituents.
+The Tickeron Price Growth Rating for this company is (best 1 - 100 worst), indicating fairly steady price growth.
+APPS’s price grows at a lower rate over the last 12 months as compared to S&P 500 index constituents.

 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to consistent earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.